Unity-Billal-mesloub/semantic-release/docs/support/FAQ.md

 In any case **do not remove the Git tag associated with the buggy version**, otherwise **semantic-release** will later try to republish that version.
 Publishing a version after un-publishing is not supported by most package managers.

-**Note**: If you are using the default [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) be aware that it uses a different revert commit format than the standard one created by [git revert](https://git-scm.com/docs/git-revert), contrary to what is [claimed in the convention](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#revert).
-Therefore, if you revert a commit with [`git revert`](https://git-scm.com/docs/git-revert), use the [`--edit` option](https://git-scm.com/docs/git-revert#git-revert---edit) to format the message according to the [Angular revert commit message format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#revert).
-See [conventional-changelog/conventional-changelog#348](https://github.com/conventional-changelog/conventional-changelog/issues/348) for more details.

 ## Can I use `.npmrc` options?

 Yes, all the [npm configuration options](https://docs.npmjs.com/misc/config) are supported via the [`.npmrc`](https://docs.npmjs.com/files/npmrc) file at the root of your repository.

-See the [`@semantic-release/npm`](https://github.com/semantic-release/npm#npm-configuration) plugin documentation for more details.
+See the [`@Unity-Billal-mesloub/npm`](https://github.com/Unity-Billal-mesloub/npm#npm-configuration) plugin documentation for more details.

 ## How can I set the access level of the published npm package?